-Super Falcons captain, Rasheedat Ajibade, says the team is fully prepared and determined to win the upcoming Women’s Africa Cup of Nations (WAFCON), but has also called on the Nigeria Football Federation (NFF) to ensure the players are properly motivated and supported.
+Super Falcons captain, Rasheedat Ajibade, says the Nigerian women’s national football team is fully prepared and determined to reclaim their dominance at the upcoming 2025 Women’s Africa Cup of Nations (WAFCON) in Morocco.
+However, she has called on the Nigeria Football Federation (NFF) to play their part by ensuring the team receives the motivation, support, and resources needed to succeed.

-Placed in Group B alongside Tunisia, Algeria, and Botswana, the Falcons will open their campaign against Tunisia on July 6 at the Larbi Zaouli Stadium in Casablanca.
+Placed in Group B alongside Tunisia, Algeria, and Botswana, Nigeria will begin their campaign on July 6 at the Larbi Zaouli Stadium in Casablanca, with their first match coming against Tunisia.
+The group stage is expected to be competitive, but the Falcons remain firm favourites to progress, given their pedigree and recent performances.

 “There’s a lot of confidence in camp and we’re committed to our goal.
-We all understand what’s at stake,” Ajibade said in an interview with the Super Falcons Show.
+We all understand what’s at stake,” Ajibade said.

 “Every player heading to the tournament wants to compete and win.
 We will give everything on the pitch, but we also know that success depends on both internal and external factors.”